Create a good onboarding experience

 If you have a slash command as part of your app, it's common practice to provide a help action, e.g.

-/myapp help , that will respond to the user's request.
-The response could be as simple as printing a list of possible actions, or as detailed as triggering a flow to create a support ticket.
+/myapp help, that will respond to the user's request.
+For example, the response could be as basic as printing a list of possible actions, or as detailed as triggering a flow to create a support ticket.

 Just as you would with a slash command, responding with text or an interactive menu will help your users feel taken care of.
 Remember that the best help doesn't require them to leave their working context inside Slack.